watir/watirbook/README.md

 The source ([markdown][markdown]) will always be free at [github.com/zeljkofilipin/watirbook][github], [pdf][pdf] and [epub][epub] versions are $9.

-A few versions of the book are currently available for free as pdf and epub files at [github.com/zeljkofilipin/watirbook/downloads][downloads].
+The latest version of the book is currently available for free as pdf and epub file at [github.com/zeljkofilipin/watirbook/downloads][downloads].

 If you think there needs to be a book on Watir and I am the right person to write it, feel free to [buy the book][buy] now.
 You will get all updates to the book for free.
 I promise I will not take the money, spend it on beer and never write the book. :)